 Set around a time when VHS tapes were still our primary source of entertainment, David (Brain Landis Folkins) is a lonely, single man.
 He lives with his unwell mother, taking care of her daily, and has his own room in the basement.
 Currently, David is seeking a relationship, and he regularly visits a local dating company that uses VHS tapes to help people find their true love.

 While David continues to be saddened by rejection and disappointments, one day, while doing his routine visit to the dating company, he finds a VHS tape he has never heard of before.
-The video is titled Rent-A-Pal, and features a man named Andy (Wil Wheaton).
+The video is titled Rent-A-Pal and features a man named Andy (Wil Wheaton).
 Rent-A-Pal offers friendship, company and even compassion during hard times.
-Based on David’s current lifestyle, he pays for the tape, goes home and being curious he begins to watch it.
+Based on David’s current lifestyle, he pays for the tape, goes home and, being curious, begins to watch it.
 David and Andy begin to have discussions, and a new unlikely friendship begins with dangerous and horrific consequences.

 Overall, I enjoyed this film far more than I expected.
 It is an unpredictable thriller about a lonely man who finds friendship with another man on his television, leading to disastrous consequences.
 It has a plot unlike anything I have seen before and strong performances.
-For the most part, the film’s pace was upbeat, but the film slows down dramatically by the third act.
-If you seek a new thriller and horror film, this is most certainly worth checking out today.
+For the most part, the film’s pace is upbeat, but the film slows down dramatically by the third act.
+This is worth checking out today if you seek a new thriller and horror film.

 PODCASTS ARE NOW AVAILABLE ON APPLE ITUNES & SPOTIFY

 Walkden Entertainment is also available multiple on platforms!

 For more information, click here: https://linktr.ee/walkdenentertainment